kodie/gravityforms-repeater/readme.md

 * Single Line Text
 * Website

-(Hoping to add more to this list very soon!)

 ### Issues
 * Not all fields are currently supported.
-Mostly just fields that return multiple results (checkboxes, lists, etc.).
-* Fields inside of a repeater will return a duplicated item with a blank result outside of the repeat when viewing an indiviual entry (These are only visible if "show empty fields" is checked).
+* Fields inside of a repeater will return a duplicated item with a blank result outside of the repeater when viewing an indiviual entry (These are only visible if "show empty fields" is checked).
 * Fields inside of a repeater sometimes show a blank colum in the "entries" page.
 (These can be hidden by changing which columns to display by clicking the gear icon in the upper right-hand corner).

-* Fields inside of a repeater are not able to use Input Masks.
+### Frequently Asked Questions
+##### Can I use multiple repeaters in one form?
+Yes!

 ### Version
 1.0.1

 ### Changelog
-##### 1.0.1 (TBA)
+##### 1.0.1
 * Added support for Address, Checkboxes, Name, and Number fields.
 * Added View details and GitHub links to row meta.
+* Fixed input masks!

 ### Requirements
 * Wordpress (duh)